vosaul/status.im/source/keycard_api/apdu_loadkey.md

 If P1 is 0x03 a 64 byte sequence generated according to the BIP39 specifications is expected.
 The master key will be generated according to the [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) specifications.
 This is only supported if the hardware supports public key derivation.

 This command is used to load or replace the keypair used for signing on the card.
-This command always aborts open signing sessions, if any.
+The PIN-less path will be reset.
 Unless a DERIVE KEY is sent, a subsequent SIGN command will use this keypair for signature.